Bhavya2910/Parameter_Optimization_SVM/README.md

 ## Convergence Graph

-The convergence graph for the sample with the maximum accuracy (Sample 2) is shown below:

 ![Convergence Graph](Convergence_graph.jpg)

 From the convergence graph,  we can conclude that the model is well trained and parameter have been optimized due to the less gap between training and cross-validation curve as the number of iterations increases.